Compton-Thornhill baronets

 The Thornhill, later Compton-Thornhill Baronetcy, of Riddlesworth Hall in the Parish of Riddlesworth in the County of Norfolk and of Pakenham Lodge in the Parish of Pakenham in the County of Suffolk, was a title in the Baronetage of the United Kingdom.
-It was created on 11 August 1885 for Thomas Thornhill, Conservative Member of Parliament for West Suffolk.
-The second Baronet assumed the additional surname of Compton on 9 May 1901.
+It was created on 11 August 1885 for Thomas Thornhill, Conservative Member of Parliament for West Suffolk from 1875 to 1885.

+The 2nd Baronet assumed the additional surname of Compton on 9 May 1901.
 The title became extinct on his death in 1949.